tensorforce/tensorforce/README.rst

 optionally configurable and in particular uses value function template configurations to be able to quickly experiment with new models.
-The goal of TensorForce is to provide a practitioner's reinforcement learning framework that smoothly integrates into modern software service architectures.
+The goal of TensorForce is to provide a practitioner's reinforcement learning framework that integrates into modern software service architectures.

-TensorForce is actively being maintained and developed both to continuously improve the existing code as well as to reflect new developments as they arise (see roadmap for more).
-The aim is not to include every new trick as quickly as possible but to adopt methods as they prove themselves stable, e.g. as of early 2017 A3C and TRPO variants are the basis of a lot of research.
+TensorForce is actively being maintained and developed both to continuously improve the existing code as well as to reflect new developments as they arise (see road map for more).
+The aim is not to include every new trick but to adopt methods as they prove themselves stable, e.g. as of early 2017 A3C and TRPO variants are the basis of a lot of research.
 We also offer TensorForce support through our Gitter channel.